msa-em/stem-transfer-of-information/04_pixelated_ssb.md

 We note the following:

 - The CTF tends to zero for $\bm{q} \rightarrow 0$ and $\bm{q} \rightarrow 2\, q_{\mathrm{probe}}$, peaking in between.
-- The CTF is purely positive, leading to no contrast reversals with thickness / aberrations.
+- The CTF is purely positive, leading to no contrast reversals with aberrations (and by extension thickness).
-- Similar to ICOM, the Scherzer condition is suboptimal, since the CTF exhibits no zero-crossings.
+- Similar to iCOM, the Scherzer defocus condition is suboptimal in the presence of spherical aberration, since the SSB CTF exhibits no zero-crossings.